aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/enable-tracking/_index.md

 ## Step 3: Implement Tracking (Custom Error Handler Java)

-Implement tracking using a custom error handler class.
-This class will capture rendering problems and display them in the console:
+`ErrorHandler` extends `CadRenderHandler` to capture warnings, errors, and informational messages emitted during rasterization.
+This class writes each message to the console, but you could easily route them to a log file or monitoring system. `CadRenderHandler` is an interface that receives rendering diagnostics from the rasterizer.

 ```java
 cadRasterizationOptions.RenderResult = new ErrorHandler();
 ```

 ## Step 4: Export to PDF

-Initiate the export process to convert the DWG/DXF file to a PDF with tracking enabled:
+Calling `save` on the `CadImage` instance with the configured `PdfOptions` performs the conversion.
+Because the custom handler is already attached, any rendering issues appear in the console as the export runs.

 ```java
 System.out.println("Exporting to pdf format");
 image.save(stream, pdfOptions);
 ```

 ## Step 5: CadRenderHandler Class

-Define the `ErrorHandler` class (extending `CadRenderHandler`) to process rendering results and output tracking information:
+`CadRenderHandler` is Aspose.CAD's base class for receiving render results.
+Overriding its `onRenderCompleted` method gives you access to the `RenderResult` object, which contains a collection of `RenderMessage` entries describing each step of the process.

 ```java
 public static class ErrorHandler extends CadRasterizationOptions.CadRenderHandler {